fxpw/fxpw/README.md

  Hi there 👋
  Im Anton Koshel
- and i use to coding Lua and JS 🤔, u can ask me about AddOns for World of Warcraft or another things for WOW 😄 [![](https://github.com/fxpw/fxpw/blob/main/img/T-RexChromeDinoGame.gif)](https://chromedino.com)
+ and i use to coding Lua and С++ 🤔, u can ask me about AddOns for World of Warcraft or another things for WOW 😄 [![](https://github.com/fxpw/fxpw/blob/main/img/T-RexChromeDinoGame.gif)](https://chromedino.com)
  #### for contacts use: discord fxpw#9990